Why Should You Consider a Mobile Home Warranty?

 Warranties offer peace of mind

 Homeownership comes with a lot of built-in stressors.
 Unlike rental situations, when something goes wrong in your home, you are on the hook to address the repairs or replacements yourself.
 A mobile home warranty takes off some of the pressure.
-If an expensive appliance or home system malfunctions due to inevitable wear and tear, a home warranty will protect you from unpredictable and unforeseeable costs.
+If an expensive appliance or home system malfunctions due to inevitable wear and tear, a home warranty will protect you from unpredictable and unforeseeable repair or replacement costs.

 You’ll receive convenient, fast service

 One of the main benefits of having a mobile home warranty is the fact that you only deal with your Choice Home Warranty representative.
-You can skip the cumbersome step of contacting contractors for multiple quotes (you’re only responsible for the service fee!) and rest assured that your representative will send a qualified, professional, screened and trusted service provider to address your issue as soon as possible.**
+You can skip the cumbersome step of contacting contractors for multiple quotes (you’re only responsible for the service request fee!) and rest assured that your representative will send a qualified, professional, screened and trusted service provider to address your issue as soon as possible.**

 Your house will sell faster